-65 Tips to pass IELTS exam
+65 Tips To Pass The IELTS exam

 Check out these 65 IELTS tips to help you successfully prepare for the IELTS.

 Feel free to leave a comment at the bottom of the page if you have any questions.
 Enjoy!

 1. In Speaking, don’t try to give a prepared speech, or talk about a different topic from the one you are asked to discuss.
 Listen carefully to the questions and answer accordingly.
 Don’t go in another direction!

 2. Always speak directly to the Examiner, not to the recording equipment.
 You are talking to a person, not a computer.
 Be friendly, and imagine you’re talking to a friend.